These are the features you can expect from this this minimalist WordPress theme:

 What else will I need to make this theme work?

-This child theme requires the Genesis Framework, which must be purchased separately.
 While not required to make the theme work at its basic level, we recommend the following plugins for full functionality:

 - WP Recipe Maker Plugin

 - Simple Social Icons

 What's new in Brunch Pro?

 Brunch Pro is regularly updated by Feast Design Co., with changes based on feedback from bloggers.
 We keep on top of SEO and design best practices, helping you comply with search engine requirements.

 We keep a changelog at the bottom of the theme page: Brunch Pro theme.

 We recommend either BigScoots, Cloudways or GetFlywheel for food blogger hosting.
 Hosting is a critical part of a food blog and we recommend budgeting at least $30/month for hosting.
 Less expensive hosts cut corners, causing your blog to load slower and hurting your search engine rankings.